isomerpages/nlb-exhibitions/_the-albatross-file/FAQs.md

 </p>
 <p>You may take photographs and videos for private, non-commercial purposes
 only.
-Please note that flash photography, selfie sticks and tripods are not permitted, as these might obstruct other visitors or damage the artefacts.</p>
+Please note that flash photography, selfie sticks and tripods are not permitted, as these might affect the experiences of other visitors.
+To help preserve our artefacts, we kindly ask that lights should not be directed at or shone on them at any time.</p>
 <p><strong>18.&nbsp;&nbsp;&nbsp; Will there be photographs or recordings taken of me at the exhibition?</strong>
 </p>
 <p>Photographs, audio, video and other recordings may be taken of the exhibition